bjornnorgaard/rust/README.md

 # Rust
-Playground for the Rust programming language.
+Playground for testing the Rust programming language.